 UCLA has won 11, and Kentucky has won eight.

 North Carolina has appeared in 20 Final Fours, UCLA has made 19, and Kentucky has made 17

 It’s difficult to put an exact number on this up to this year, as states are still in the process of opening up college basketball betting lines.
 If you look at overall statistics for just office/bracket pools for March Madness alone, according to an article on ESPN it is estimated over $10 billion is bet with just 3% of that done through legal sportsbooks.

 A committee chairman oversees a panel of 10 who are responsible for selecting, seeding and bracketing the field for the NCAA Tournament.
 Their conference nominates each committee member.

 Those who are selected will then serve five-year terms and represent a cross-section of the Division 1 membership.
-Currently, the chair of the committee is Bernard Muir, the director of athletics at Stanford.

 The process for setting NCAA basketball lines is like other pro and college sports.
 Essentially, casinos and bookmakers will attempt to try to set a line that balances the dollars being wagered on each side, so the casino has no principal risk.
 After the opening line is set, the line will then fluctuate as money comes in on either side of the bet.